 The pursuit of economic fitness spurs the growth of industries and sectors which leads to economic development [25] that generates employment opportunities and increases income levels.
-This economic empowerment can contribute to social stability, enhanced well-being, and poverty reduction Importantly, when economic growth is decoupled from high carbon intensity, these positive socio-economic outcomes can be achieved without exacerbating CO, emissions.
+This economic empowerment can contribute to social stability, enhanced well-being, and poverty reduction growth [34].
+Importantly, when economic is decoupled from high carbon intensity, these positive socio-economic outcomes can be achieved without exacerbating CO2 emissions.
 Nurturing globally competitive and diversified industries often requires collaboration between governments, industries, and other stakeholders [35].
-Such collaborations can lead to the formulation and implementation of policies that promote sustainable practices, invest in clean technologies, and incentivize low-carbon production processes [36-38].
-By producing innovative, sustainable, and diversified products, countries can distinguish themselves in the global market.
-This differentiation not only enhances their economic prospects but also positions them as leaders in environmental stewardship.
-This reputation can attract investments, partnerships, and international cooperation, leading to the exchange of best practices and shared goals for CO2 reduction.
+Such collaborations can lead to the formulation and implementation of policies that promote sustainable practices, invest in clean and international cooperation, leading to the exchange of best practices and shared goals for CO2 reduction.
 In this particular environment, the capacity of a nation to manufacture goods that are globally competitive and diverse (referred to as economic fitness) assumes great importance.
 The scope of this issue stretches well beyond just economic considerations and is inextricably connected to the urgent need to decrease CO2 emissions and address environmental damage.
 By employing a blend of technical advancements, optimizing resource utilization, adhering to sustainable market trends, and fostering collaboration, countries may effectively navigate the complex landscape of economic growth while concurrently mitigating their carbon emissions.
 The aforementioned complex approach to development serves to strengthen the concept that economic fitness is not exclusively concerned with financial profits, but also involves the integration of economic advancement with the welfare of the environment and its inhabitants.
 Therefore, the economic viability of a society plays a pivotal role in determining the path towards achieving environmental sustainability.